Raven Tracks

 Preview your print job, resetting page size, orientation and scaling options for best results.
 A landscape setting can work well.
 A scratch pad image in the footer helps to prevent crowding on a single page; an unwanted final page can be omitted from printing.

-Scholia Method
+Scriptorium Method

 Also by the developer